-A field of concrete anti-tank obstacles are being set up in the they assumed would invade the outskirts of the city by a brigade of women and men.
-"Leningrad was ready for the invasion."
+A field of concrete anti-tank obstacles are being set up in the outskirts of the city by a brigade of women and men.

+ADULT KATYA (V.O.)
+Leningrad was ready for the invasion.

 The street is full of barricades made from sandbags and scrap wood behind which civilian men and women sit with guns, ready.
 Waiting.
-"But the invasion never came."